tiaradwiputri/quiz-handson-c1/quiz.md

 # 5 Model Evaluation

 In the previous sections, we have performed a prediction using both Logistic Regression and K-NN algorithm.
 However, we need to validate wether or not our model did a good job in predicting unseen data.
-In this step, try to make the confusion matrix of model performance in logistic regression model based on `test` data and `pred_value`.
+In this step, try to make the confusion matrix of model performance in logistic regression model based on `test` data and `pred_value` and use the positive class is "1".

 ```
 # your code here